 - Feedback: An annoying squeal or hum that occurs when the loop between an input and output device is closed.
 Often can be fixed just be moving the instrument or some use an equalizer or other control device.

-With a few vocabulary words under your belt, you can go hang out with the band or read a concert review and maybe even understand what's being said.
+With a few pieces of choice vocabulary under your belt, you can go hang out with the band, read a concert review and maybe even understand what's being said, or - yeah - maybe learn the guitar for yourself.